sonyval/MagiskOnWSALocal/README.md

 - Support all OpenGApps variants except for aroma (aroma does not support x86_64, please use super instead)
 - Remove Amazon Appstore
 - Fix VPN dialog not showing (use our [VpnDialogs app](https://github.com/LSPosed/VpnDialogs))
-- Add device management feature
+- Add device administration feature
 - Unattended installation
 - Automatically activates developers mode in Windows 11
 - Update to the new version while preserving data with a one-click script
 - Merged all language packs
-- Support managing start menu icons (manually installing [WSAHelper](https://github.com/LSPosed/WSAHelper/releases/latest) to use this feature)

 ## Text Guide

 1. Star (if you like)
 1. Clone the repo to local
+   - Run `cd scripts`
-   - Run `build.sh --help` to get the usage if you want to use CLI.
+   - Then run `./build.sh --help` (optional) to get the usage if you want to use CLI.
-1. Run `scripts/run.sh`
+1. Run `./run.sh` under scripts directory.
-1. Select the WSA version and its architecture (mostly x64)
+1. Select the WSA version and its architecture (mostly x64).
-1. Select the version of Magisk
+1. Select the version of Magisk.
 1. Choose which brand of GApps you want to install
    - OpenGApps

         Select the [OpenGApps variant](https://github.com/opengapps/opengapps/wiki#variants) you like.
-   - MindtheGapps
+   - MindTheGapps

        There is no other variant we can choose.
 1. Select the root solution (none means no root)
+1. If you are running the script for the first time, it will take some time to complete.
+After the script completes, two new folders named `output` and `download` will be generated in the `MagiskOnWSALocal` folder.
+Go to the `output` folder.
+While running the `./run.sh` script in the step 3, if you selected `Yes` for `Do you want to compress the output?` then in `output` folder you will see a compressed file called `WSA-with-magisk-stable-MindTheGapps_2207.40000.8.0_x64_Release-Nightly`or else there will be folder with the `WSA-with-magisk-stable-MindTheGapps_2207.40000.8.0_x64_Release-Nightly`.
+If there is a folder open it and skip to step 10.
+NOTE: The name of compressed file or the folder generated in the `output` folder may be different for you.
+It will be dependent on the choices made when executing `./run.sh`
-1. Wait for the script to complete and the artifact will be in the `output` folder
+1. Extract the compressed file and open the folder created after the extraction of the file.
-1. Move the artifact to a place you like
-1. Double-click `Run.bat`
+1. Here look for file `Run.bat` and run it.
     - If you previously have a MagiskOnWSA installation, it will automatically uninstall the previous one while **preserving all user data** and install the new one, so don't worry about your data.
     - If you have an official WSA installation, you should uninstall it first.
 (In case you want to preserve your data, you can backup `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\userdata.vhdx` before uninstallation and restore it after installation.)
-(If you want to restore the icons to the start menu, please install and use [WSAHelper](https://github.com/LSPosed/WSAHelper/releases/latest).)
     - If the popup windows disappear **without asking administrative permission** and WSA is not installed successfully, you should manually run `Install.ps1` as administrator:
         1. Press `Win+x` and select `Windows Terminal (Admin)`
         2. Input `cd "{X:\path\to\your\extracted\folder}"` and press `enter`, and remember to replace `{X:\path\to\your\extracted\folder}` including the `{}`, for example `cd "D:\wsa"`